SnowflakePowered/librashader/README.md

 `filter_chain_create_deferred` function.

 ### Quad vertices and rotations
-All runtimes except OpenGL render with an identity matrix MVP and a VBO for with range `[-1, 1]`.
+All runtimes render with an identity matrix MVP and a VBO for with range `[-1, 1]`.
 The final pass uses a Quad VBO with range `[0, 1]` and the following projection matrix by default.

 ```rust